Josefinekihlstrom/Plant-Memory/assets/testing/testing.md

     this game to add an extra touch of relaxation while playing.

 6. **..that I can see what my previous score was.**
-    - When replaying the game you can se your previous score in the menu section, right under the timer.
+    - When replaying the game you can se your previous time you finished the game in inside the menu section, right under the timer.

 7. **..that I can come back to and play to get my mind off something.
 With a mindfulness aspect.**
     - This user storie can be referenced with the answears from point number 3-5.